 Located in the southern half of Poland, the river-side city of Krakow is a richly cultured and historic destination with much to offer visitors.
 With flight times of around two to three hours from UK airports, Krakow is a hugely popular weekend-break destination for lovers of culture, art and museums, as well as those looking for fun party nights in the city's bars and clubs.

-Weekends between late spring and early autumn, especially those during summer, can be very busy so it's wise to book accommodation in Krakow, as well as flights and car hire, as far in advance as possible.
+Weekends between late spring and early autumn, especially those during summer, can be very busy so it's wise to book accommodation in Krakow (or go for a package holiday) as far in advance as possible.
 The festive period is a magical time to be in the city, so flights and hotels from late November to late December should also be organised early.

 It's cold in winter in Krakow, especially when the long nights bring average temperatures down into minus figures.
 You'll need to wrap up warm in lots of layers to relish the festive markets.
 The spring and autumn months are good times to visit to escape the crowds of summer.
 Spring and autumn days see temperatures between 10C-20C and a small risk of rain.